Benefits of using FeetFirst Hay

 Accelerating Weight Loss:

 Weight reduction can be accelerated by soaking feetfirst hay to reduce the Water Soluble Carbohydrate (WSC) fraction.
-This will reduce your horse or pony’s calorie intake yet maintains essential fibre intake.
+This will reduce your horse or pony’s calorie intake yet maintain essential fibre intake.

 Once your horse or pony has reached their ideal weight, you can increase the energy content of the diet again by reducing or eliminating soaking.